Sirui-Xu/InterDiff/README.md

 <div style="text-align: center;">
     <img src="assets/teaser.png" width=100% >
 </div>
 This paper addresses a novel task of anticipating 3D human-object interactions (HOIs).
 Most existing research on HOI synthesis lacks comprehensive whole-body interactions with dynamic objects, e.g., often limited to manipulating small or static objects.
 Our task is significantly more challenging, as it requires <b>modeling dynamic objects with various shapes</b>, <b>capturing whole-body motion</b>, and <b>ensuring physically valid interactions</b>.
 To this end, we propose InterDiff, a framework comprising two key steps: (i) interaction diffusion, where we leverage a diffusion model to encode the distribution of future human-object interactions; (ii) interaction correction, where we introduce a physics-informed predictor to correct denoised HOIs in a diffusion step.
 Our key insight is to <b>inject prior knowledge</b> that the <b>interactions under reference with respect to contact points</b> follow a simple pattern and are easily predictable.
-Experiments on multiple human-object interaction datasets assetsnstrate the effectiveness of our method for this task, capable of producing realistic, vivid, and remarkably long-term 3D HOI predictions.
+Experiments on multiple human-object interaction datasets demonstrate the effectiveness of our method for this task, capable of producing realistic, vivid, and remarkably long-term 3D HOI predictions.

 ## 🔥 News
 - [2023-09-01] Our paper is available on the [Arxiv](https://arxiv.org/pdf/2308.16905) &#x1F389;

 ## 📝 TODO List
-- [ ] Release more assetss.
+- [ ] Release more demos.
 - [ ] Release training and evaluation code.
 - [ ] Release code for visualization.